 And we had of course heard about the genocide in the, in the media but, you know, it, it was still very theoretical.
 That was the first not so theoretical encounter of it.
-And I dropped this lady at where she was staying and I looked her up a couple of times after that finding her then they told me the stories about how people had been butchered and so on and so forth.
+And I dropped this lady at where she was staying and I looked her up a couple of times after that finding her and then they told me all these stories about how people had been butchered and so on and so forth.
 And that’s how I first got into some contact with the genocide itself.

 DJH: Did you continue to have an interest in – you did a lot of human rights work.